sage-code/maj/alphabet.md

 ## Word connectivity

 1. Open vowels can be used as syllable at beginning of words: { a e i o u }
-2. Diphtongs, starting with semi-vocals can be used at beginning of words: { y j l }
+2. Diphtongs, starting with semi-vocals can be used at beginning of words: { y w }
 3. Syllable that have "coda" present are used only for end of words,
-4. Composite words using two words must be separated by dash: "bon-acta"
+4. Composite words using two words must be separated by apostrophe: `'`

 # Complexity

 Letters and sounds are more or less expensive to make.
-This can be used to give a Const for complexity of a word.
+This can be used to give a Cost for word complexity.
 So less expensive words can be learned faster.
-Gradualy we can introduce more more complex words for advanced speakers.
+Gradualy one can assimilate more more complex words.

 Cost   |Sounds
 -------|----------------------------------------
   1    |a, e, i, o, u
-  2    |l, m, n, h, y
+  2    |l, m, n, h, y, ai,  ei
   3    |b, c, d, p, t, q, f, s
   4    |v, j, g, k, x, z, r, w
-  5    |ts, ce, ci
+  5    |ts, ce, ci,

 With 30 distinct sounds, you must admit that Maj is very simple language.